Abstract of PhD thesis - Alain Sigayret - december 20th, 2002.

 We use this table for two algorithmic problems:

-- Maintaining a Galois sub-hierarchy, in the context of inheritance for object-oriented languages;
+- Maintaining a Galois sub-hierarchy, in the context of inheritance

 - Efficient Generation of a Concept Lattice.